 I have been here multiple times, and I am always fascinated by the grandeur of this waterfall.
 It is impressive with a good flow during the spring/summer and a rainbow that can be seen in the mist of the waterfall.

 There are two overlooks, and then there is a trail down to the base of the falls.
-Unfortunately, this trail was closed when we went so we were not able to go down to the bottom but I imagine it would be amazing if you can go.
-After exploring the many views of the waterfall, you can continue down to Lower Falls for another .75 mile each way, or you can head back to the shuttle.
+Unfortunately, this trail was closed when we went, so we were not able to go down to the bottom, but I imagine it would be amazing if you can go.
+After exploring the many views of the waterfall, you can continue down to Lower Falls for another .75 miles each way, or you can head back to the shuttle.

 If you follow signs for shuttle stop nine it is a little shorter, but it is not much longer to go to shuttle stop 10, and there is a small store there where you can get ice cream.
 I personally always opt for this as ice cream is the perfect end to a hike.

-All in all, this is a great hike that is pretty easy, provides impressive views and has things to explore for the whole family.
+This is a great hike that is pretty easy, provides impressive views, and has things to explore for the whole family.
 Check it out and let me know what you think in the comments.